Grow with the Flow: 4D Reconstruction of Growing Plants with Gaussian Flow Fields: Related Work

 Our work is most closely related to methods that model continuous-time dynamics of 3D scenes using neural ODEs.
 For example, Du et al.~\cite{du2021neural} learn a velocity field by integrating an ODE over point tracks, but they require dense point correspondences as input.
 More recently, Wang et al.~\cite{wang2025ode} combined latent ODEs with 3D Gaussians for temporal forecasting; however, their primary goal is motion extrapolation beyond observed trajectories, whereas we introduce a new dynamic 3D Gaussian representation and a multi-stage optimization procedure specifically designed to capture plant growth.

-While several prior techniques~\cite{zheng20174d, dong20174d, adebola2025growsplat, lobefaro2024spatio, pan2021multi, chebrolu2020spatio} tackle plant growth reconstruction, these methods rely on point cloud registration rather than modeling continuous-time dynamics with 3D Gaussians, and thus cannot capture temporally coherent growth trajectories or introduce new structures over time as our approach does.
+While several prior techniques~\cite{zheng20174d, dong20174d, adebola2025growsplat, lobefaro2024spatio, pan2021multi, chebrolu2020spatio} tackle plant growth reconstruction, these methods rely on point cloud registration rather than modeling continuous-time dynamics with 3D Gaussians, limiting their ability to interpolate between observations and to guarantee smooth trajectories, as our neural ODE representation does.